 ‘Duty to retreat’ is the verbiage used in many states’ self-defense laws.
 Having the duty to retreat means that one must first attempt to flee the situation before using lethal force.
 In states where there is a duty to retreat, one cannot claim self-defense when he or she uses deadly force without initially attempting to flee.

+It is acceptable to intervene and protect a person attacked if it is clear that the attacked individual could have relied on similar means of defense themselves.
 In 2005, Florida lifted the duty to retreat and allowed individuals to stand their ground.
 Soon thereafter, Louisiana and over 20 other states followed suit.

 Louisiana Castle Doctrine